onlyuser/Sandbox/README.md

 **Currently, it includes the following:**

-* test_coroutine -- an example testing coroutine
+* test_coroutine -- test for coroutine
-* test_functor   -- an example testing stl functors
+* test_functor   -- test for stl functor
-* test_ticpp     -- an example testing ticpp
+* test_ticpp     -- test for ticpp
-* test_tinyxml   -- an example testing tinyxml
+* test_tinyxml   -- test for tinyxml
+* test_variant   -- test for boost variant
-* test_visitor   -- an example testing the visitor pattern
+* test_visitor   -- test for visitor pattern

 Requirements:
 -------------